wilsonify/wilsonify.github.io/content/recipes/BREAKFAST GREENS35.md

 1 In a small glass, mix together the broth, maple syrup, tomato paste, liquid smoke, and 1

-tsp of the soy sauce and set that shit aside.
+tsp of the soy sauce and set that    aside.

 2 Heat the oil in a big wok or skillet over medium heat.
 Crumble in the tempeh in bite-size